Audit Microsoft Sentinel queries and activities

 Add more parameters to your query to explore the AzureActivities table further, depending on what you need to report.
 The following sections provide other sample queries to use when auditing with AzureActivity table data.

 For more information, see Microsoft Sentinel data included in Azure Activity logs.

 Find all actions taken by a specific user in the last 24 hours

-The following AzureActivity table query lists all actions taken by a specific Azure AD user in the last 24 hours.
+The following AzureActivity table query lists all actions taken by a specific Microsoft Entra user in the last 24 hours.

 AzureActivity | where OperationNameValue contains "SecurityInsights" | where Caller == "[AzureAD username]" | where TimeGenerated > ago(1d)